GENERAL FORECAST: Cone crops

 The nearby Spruce Bog Trail at km 42.5 and Opeongo Road at km 44.5

-are the best spots for finches and other species such as Gray Jay,
+are the best spots for finches and other species such as Canada Jay,

 Boreal Chickadee, Spruce Grouse and Black-backed Woodpecker.